Yuan, Australian dollar sink on PBOC depreciation signals

 "The Aussie and the yuan have just taken a big knock on that story," said Sam Lynton-Brown, a currency strategist with French bank BNP Paribas in London.
 "The Aussie is now by far the biggest mover among the major currencies today as a result."

-The offshore yuan fell as low as 6.70 per dollar CNH= and the Australian dollar fell as low as $0.7373 AUD=.
+The offshore yuan fell as low as 6.70 per dollar and the Australian dollar fell as low as $0.7373.

 (Writing by Patrick Graham; Editing by Jamie McGeever)